ATVWGS/tenant-management-framework/README.md

 ### String mapping

 You can create mappings between strings and the values they should be replaced with.
 Place the mappings in the *stringMappings.json* file in the *stringMappings* folder of your configuration.
+Currently not all resource properties are considered.
+All string properties on the first level are replaced.

 | Property    | Description                                                                                |
 |-------------|--------------------------------------------------------------------------------------------|